-Nobody likes change if the need for change isn't understand.

-Without effective training, staff members and volunteers will rarely embrace change, even in the form of well-crafted policies.
-Policies work best when ministry workers are trained to understand the WHY behind the policy, particularly if the policy is new.
+Nobody likes change if the need for change isn't understood.
+Without effective training, staff members and volunteers rarely embrace change, even in the form of well-crafted policies.
+Policies work best when ministry workers are trained to understand the WHY, particularly if a policy is new.

-Opt Out Opportunity
+Opt-out Opportunity

-Sexual Abuse Awareness Training should be completed during the onboarding of any childserving applicant.
+Sexual Abuse Awareness Training should be completed during the onboarding of any child-serving applicant.
 When a ministry requires training before the applicant has access to children, an applicant with wrong motives recognizes that all his or her future co-workers understand the grooming process, common grooming behaviors and the importance of reporting.
 All workers - paid or unpaid - are equipped to recognize the abuser's attempts to groom children for abuse, with eyes that see, ears that hear and mouths that speak.

-Awareness Training provides offenders with an opportunity to self-select OUT.
+Sexual Abuse Awareness Training provides offenders with an opportunity to self-select OUT.